2enology/utxo-rune-etching-mint-airdrop/README.md

 # UTXO Management Project

-This guide provides explaining how to utilize them effectively for managing UTXOs (Unspent Transaction Outputs) in a Bitcoin-based application.
+This guide explains how to utilize them effectively for managing UTXOs (Unspent Transaction Outputs) in a Bitcoin-based application.

 ## Scripts Description

 ### `npm run split`

 - **Purpose**: Splits a larger UTXO into multiple 546 sats UTXOs.
-This is useful for transaction privacy and for creating denominations that are easier to split UTXO accurately.
+This is useful for transaction privacy and creating denominations that are easier to split UTXO accurately.
 - **Usage**: Run `npm run split` to divide a large UTXO into small ones according to specified criteria.

 ### `npm run merge`